hyperium/tonic/tonic-examples/routeguide-tutorial.md

     .await?;
 ```
 As you can see, we call the method on the client we got earlier.
 In our method parameters we create
-and populate a request protocol buffer object (in our case `Point`).
-If the call doesn't return an
+and populate a request protocol buffer object (in our case `Point`), and wrap it in a
-error, then we can read the response information from the server from the first return value.
+`tonic::Request`

 #### Server-side streaming RPC